 HP Australia Headquarters, Blackburn (Melbourne), 1974 – 2002

 Throughout its life, HP Australia (HPA) has primarily been a sales and distribution organisation.
 As in many countries, HP's chances of winning government business in Australia could be greatly enhanced by providing more local value-add in either R&D or manufacturing.
 HP Australia has engaged in many activities to fulfill this requirement.
 Beginning in the mid 1960s, HPA began assembling 200CD oscillators for local sales and for export.
 Beginning in 1984, HPA also made HP-IB cables locally.
 In the 1980s, HP's primary local value-add took the form of the Australian Software Operation (ASO), based in Ringwood, Victoria.
 The ASO was established in 1984.
 By corporate edict, this operation was discontinued in 1990.
 HPA's government business faced uncertainty over the following year due to the confusion over the closure of the ASO.
-HP's most significant Australian initiative was the Australian Telecommunications Operation of the 1990s.
+HP's most significant Australian initiative was the Australian Telecom Operation of the 1990s.
 All worldwide design and manufacturing of HP's high-end telecommunications test equipment took place in Melbourne.
 By the end of the decade, this business was exporting over $100,000,000 annually.
-Agilent took the telecommunications business when the companies split in 1998.
-HP's handheld calculator business (excluding manufacturing) moved to Melbourne in 1997, where it remained until 2001.
+Agilent took the telecommunications business when the companies split in 1999.
+HP's handheld calculator business (including manufacturing) moved to Melbourne in 1997, where it remained until 2001.
+The general manager of the Australian Calculator Operation (ACO) was Chris Wallin.

 For more detail on the history of HP in Australia and New Zealand, Please visit the museum's collection of Depth Magazine.

-Facility photos courtesy of Wordsong Communications P/L. Historical photos courtesy of Hewlett Packard Australia Ltd.
+Facility photos are courtesy of BGImages Australia.
+Historic photos are courtesy of Hewlett Packard Australia Ltd.

 | Back |^ TOP